Privacy Policy

 The Bank has implemented the following security measures:

-NB! Сlients should never access Internet Banking from computer terminals which are shared with other users (e.g. Internet cafés), as these computers may have various malware collecting client’s personal/account information, as well as client’s personal information, may be retrievable from the hard drive of such computers.
+NB!
+Customers should never access internet banking from computer terminals which are shared with other users (e.g. Internet cafés), as these computers may have various malware collecting Client’s personal/account information, as well as Client’s personal information, may be retrievable from the hard drive of such computers.

 Cookies Policy